 User will fill up the registration form with details such as username, password, email address, etc. and these details will be saved in the database table.

-The registration form will also make sure that duplicate username and email addresses are not saved by verifying whether username and email address must not exists in the table.
+The registration form will also make sure that duplicate username and email addresses are not saved by verifying whether username and email address must not exist in the table.

 Database